google/mangle/readthedocs/datalog.md

 | 3 | Alyssa P. Hacker  | Software Development |

 The Datalog view of a table is that it is an enumeration of facts.
+A fact is an expression like
+`volunteer(1, "Aisha Salehi", /teaching)` which describes all data that is found in a row.
+The name of the table becomes a predicate, and the data in every column becomes an argument.
+As we will see, formal notation (syntax) enables us to do precise reasoning with rules.
+This approach has its roots in mathematical logic.

-We can write a program that generates
+We can write a Datalog program that generates facts:
-facts:

 ```
 volunteer(1, "Aisha Salehi", /teaching).